hwirth/MyNode/README.md

 As per protocol, the scope of the program exploded a little and the prototype has become MyNode, which is a client/server system written in NodeJS for applications like a chat or multi-player games.

-## v0.0.7p
+## v0.0.7p - Dec 23 2022
 It is a prototype that grew out of proportions.
-I went for the low hanging fruit only and what came out after my initial rush was surprisingly powerful already and useful for bootstrapping the server.
-After some cleanup and refactoring a bit, it is still quite crude in some parts.
+I went for the low hanging fruit only and what came out after my initial rush was surprisingly powerful already and valuable for bootstrapping the rest of the system.
+After some cleanup and refactoring a bit, the code is still quite crude in some parts and at the time of writing, the basic framework is about 85% feature complete, sans CMS functions like editor and file manager.

 ## Features
   * Hot code reloading server and client side.
 I can code live, while everyone stays connected.